 Upgrades and Accessories

-When you buy a first telescope package you will have enough to get you started.
-But over time you may want to add things to enhance your observing experience.
+When you buy your first telescope package, you will have enough to get you started.
+But over time, you may want to add things to enhance your observing experience.

 - Eyepiece case